jturn08/open-home-network/README.md

 - Limited professional technical support options, must troubleshoot issues yourself through internet forums.
 If there's a problem, you may have to spend a lot time yourself to diagnose and troubleshoot.

 ## Recommended setup options
 The number of components in your system depends on your desired functionality and network performance.
-As the components are modular, you can start with basic setup, then move up to deluxe or advanced setups by incrementally adding more hardware.
+As the components are modular, you can start with essential setup, then move up to deluxe or advanced setups by incrementally adding more hardware.
 With open source software, it's easier to scale up to more powerful hardware while re-using the same software compared to switching between commercial platforms.

-### Basic setup: Wi-Fi
+### Essential setup: Wi-Fi
-The Basic setup is for a home with all client devices connecting wirelessly and no wired ethernet network cabling.
+The Essential setup is for a home with all client devices connecting wirelessly with no wired ethernet network cabling.
+This is the simplest hardware and software setup.

 Functionality
 - < 500 Mbps internet connection
 - 1 or more Wi-Fi access points connected wirelessly forming single network
-- Multiple segmented networks for improved security
+- Multiple isolated networks for improved security
 - VPN remote access
 - No wired ethernet network